 When multiple output signals are connected, the Bode plot interface will display the amplitude and phase curves of all output signals at the same time.
 Users can turn on/off other scanning curves to observe the details of specific curves.
-Touch Display>Trace Visibility to recall the setting dialog box.
+Click Display > Trace Visibility to recall the setting dialog box.

-29.4 Data Analysis
+27.4 Data Analysis

 With the data list, cursor measurement, and automatic measurement functions, the Bode plot curve can be analyzed in detail.
-The data list provides the information of each scanning point.
+The data list provides the raw values for each point.
 The cursors can be used to flexibly measure the change of each position of the curve.
-The automatic measurement function can be used to measure the five parameters of the Bode plot curve: upper cutoff frequency (UF), lower cut-off frequency (LF), bandwidth (BW), gain margin (GM), phase margin (PM).
+The automatic measurement function can be used to measure the five parameters of the Bode plot curve: upper cut-off frequency (UF), lower cut-off frequency (LF), bandwidth (BW), gain margin (GM), and phase margin (PM).